 Introduction

-The basis of the literature review to follow will be a critical analysis of the extant literature.
-This is achieved by reviewing literature focusing on the development process with the aim of identifying socio cognitive barriers to improve project design delivery processes.
+The basis of the following literature review will be a critical analysis of the extant literature.
+This is achieved by reviewing literature focusing on the development process with the aim of identifying socio-cognitive barriers to improve project design delivery processes.
 The majority of the literature used is based on process improvement initiated by the Latham (1994) and Egan (1998) reports.

-This chapter commences with making the objective of the literature review explicit, then it continues to describes the development design delivery process, participants, their relationships and the management thereof.
+This chapter commences with making the objective of the literature review explicit; then, it continues to describe the development design delivery process, participants, their relationships and the management thereof.

-Objective of literature review
+Objective of Literature Review

-The primary objectives of the literature review are to appraise development design delivery process and understand the context in which collaborative tools and techniques are applied.
+The primary objectives of the literature review are to appraise the development design delivery process and understand the context in which collaborative tools and techniques are applied.
 The study explored various aspects of the development design delivery process in order to describe the context within which these tools and techniques are implemented.

-The concept and viability stage
+The Concept and Viability Stage

-A production system that minimizes waste of materials, time, and effort in order to generate the maximum possible amount of value is only possible through the collaboration of all project participants at early stages of the project (Koskela et al., 2002).
+A production system that minimises waste of materials, time, and effort in order to generate the maximum possible amount of value is only possible through the collaboration of all project participants at early stages of the project (Koskela et al., 2002).
 Different professional bodies have delineated the development process into different stages.
 The various stages of the development process are specified and the roles and responsibilities are prescribed for the various participants.
 For example, the Royal Institute of British Architects (RIBA) plan of work specifies the main stages of a project lifecycle as: 0-Strategic Definition, 01-Preparation and brief, 02-Concept design, 03-Developed design, 04-Technical design, 05-Construction, 06-Handover and close-out and 07-In use.

 Locally, the South African Council for the Built Environment Act No. 43 of 2000 defines the phases of a development as follows: